stg7/mmails/README.md

 Usage
 -----

-First you should export your sent emails, e.g. using thunderbird, as a mbox file MBOX Now you can start analyzing your emails with:
+First you should export your sent emails, e.g. using thunderbird, as a mbox file MBOX.
+Now you can start analyzing your emails with:
 > ./mmails.py MBOX --suffix MYEMAILS